 One thing to note for families flying Southwest: There are no reserved seats.
 You will get a boarding group when you check in 24 hours before your flight.
 When your boarding group is called, you will board the plane and find empty seats.

-This can be a bit nerve-wracking for families, but they do allow those with children six and under to board after the A group, before the B group.
+This can be a bit nerve-wracking for families, however, they allow those with children six and under to board after the A group, before the B group.
+I've also had success asking a gate agent if we can board with family boarding even though my youngest is eight.
+It doesn't hurt to ask!

 You can earn Southwest points in several ways: